algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 Failure to follow the template results in pull request rejection.

 > Types of change: Issue fix, New feature, Breaking change, Documentation update

-#### Self-Hosted Runner

-A runner executes GitHub Actions jobs.
-A Self-Hosted Runner is used for greater control over hardware, OS, and tools.

 #### GitHub Issues